 4. Diversity of Coursework and Overlap

 The JD/MBA program is an intellectually rewarding experience because of the sheer number of challenging and diverse courses in which one may enroll.
-As a student progresses in the JD/MBA program, they will begin to notice certain topic areas that are common to both law and business.
+As students progress in the JD/MBA program, they will begin to notice certain topic areas that are common to both law and business.
 For example, if one enrolls in tax law courses, knowledge of finance and accounting is invaluable.
-Although these courses are not mandatory to enroll in tax law courses, having previous exposure enables students to reinforce and retain what they learn, thereby strengthening their academic performance and providing value-added impact during summer internships.
+Although course experience in finance and accounting is not mandatory to enroll in tax law courses, having previous exposure to these areas enables students to reinforce and retain what they learn, thereby strengthening their academic performance and providing value-added impact during summer internships.

 This also holds true when networking with lawyers.
 Lawyers are clients’ trusted advisors who are often consulted from business inception to exit.
 Positive recommendations from lawyers can generate new business development opportunities for MBAs who are seeking new clients, partnerships, and other revenue-generating relationships.